iAmNathanJ/nj.codes/content/blog/use-menu-interactions/index.md

 TLDR; Here's my first custom hook - [useMenuInteractions](https://github.com/iAmNathanJ/nj.codes/blob/master/src/hooks/use-menu-interactions.js).

-[React v16.8](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html) was realeased last week and, well, I guess it's kind of a big deal.
+[React v16.8](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html) was released last week and, well, I guess it's kind of a big deal.
 So in an effort to get comfortable with the new features in this release, I figured it would be a good exercise to convert my blog to 100% function components with [React hooks](https://reactjs.org/docs/hooks-reference.html).

 I didn't get very far.
 I had to stop and write this blog post because my brain melted and my heart exploded with joy.